-The recent storms that have passed through southeastern PA have done considerable damage to properties.
-If your home or business was one of the many buildings in Pennsylvania that were damaged in the storms this weekend, you’re probably wondering: what should I do to fix it?
+Summer storms pass through southeastern PA and they produce considerable damage to properties.
+If your home or business is one of the many buildings in Pennsylvania that are damaged in a storm, this weekend, you’re wondering: what should I do to fix it?

 Types of Storm Damage for Roofs